jchook/s3-upload/docs/recipes/auto-upload-screenshots.md

 fswatch --event=Created "$HOME/screenshots" | s3-upload --stdin
 ```

-, I use .
-Peek remembers the destination folder you choose for next time.

-They make it hard to find the available event types:
+They make it hard to find the available [event types](https://github.com/emcrisostomo/fswatch/issues/207).
+You can specify multiple:

 ```
 NoOp